komali2/blog/content/posts/why-taiwan/index.md

 is the straw that broke the back of my faith in my country and my patriotism.

 Throughout my life I've watched the US and state governments fail spectacularly to manage hurricanes, floods, and pandemics.
-The US government has no plan for mass automation, it has no ability to mange the next pandemic.
+The US government has no plan for mass automation, it has no ability to manage the next pandemic.
 It couldn't even protect its capital from a violent insurrection.
 Healthcare costs are out of control.
 11,000,000 children go hungry.
 And despite all this, soldiers remained stationed abroad, and we find the time to assassinate generals in other countries.
 My tax dollars, to that?
 My life spent giving thousands to United Healthcare in the hope that my deductible is paid off